achakravarty/next-typescript-template/README.md

 ## GitHub Workflows

-This template includes several GitHub workflows to automate common tasks:
+This template includes a consolidated GitHub workflow to automate common tasks:

 ### CI/CD

+The CI/CD workflow runs the following tasks in parallel:
-- **Lint**: Automatically runs ESLint to check code quality on push and pull requests
+- **Lint**: Automatically runs ESLint to check code quality
-- **TypeCheck**: Verifies TypeScript types on push and pull requests
+- **TypeCheck**: Verifies TypeScript types
-- **Build**: Ensures the project builds successfully on push and pull requests
+- **Build**: Ensures the project builds successfully
 - **Format**: Automatically formats code with Prettier on push to main

+All tasks are visualized in a matrix in the GitHub Actions UI, making it easy to see which tasks passed or failed.

 ### Dependency Management